In July 1989, I was born to a teenage girl in Louisville, Kentucky. Unable to care for me properly, she put me up for adoption.

 Despite the odds, I found myself a loving family in Connecticut.
-The coolest part - everyone in my family was adopted, no seriously.
+The coolest part is that everyone in my family is adopted!
+From my brother and parents to grandparents.
+It's crazy.
 We all came from different places to find ourselves under one roof.
 To me, family is not about blood, but about love, luck and appreciation.

 One of the greatest forms of love my family gave me was the gift of travel; the opportunity to experience the world first hand.